florae123/taxi-simulator-lab/README.md

 **Functionality of the existing Node-RED flow**

 1. With the taxi-simulator you can create different Taxi devices inside the Watson IoT Platform.
-2. You can choose the count of the taxis you want to create.
+2. You can choose the number of taxis you want to create.
 3. A created taxi will simulate speed and geolocation and the created data will be stored in a database.
-4. The flow contains a dashboard UI which provides following functionality:
+4. The flow contains a dashboard UI which provides the following functionality:

 - Create sample IoT devices
 - Observe the speeding of the Taxis
 - Start and stop simulation
-- Observe the first simulated taxi and if the speeding is to high get a notification.
-(This will be your task to implement)
+- Observe the first simulated taxi and if the speeding is too high get a notification.
+(This will be your task to implement.)

 **The Lab contains the following steps**

 *a) Setup:*
-* A simulator for Taxis, which do sending their speed and location information.
+* A simulator for Taxis, which is sending their speed and location information.
 * Setup the IBM Watson IoT

 *b) Create your own Node-RED flow*